Modern pagan music: Neopagan movements in post-war Europe

 In Iceland, Ásatrúarfélagið's first allsherjargoði Sveinbjörn Beinteinsson (1924–1993) was known as both a writer and singer of rímur, a traditional form of alliterative poetry or songs.
 He can be seen performing in this style in the documentary film Rokk í Reykjavík.
 In 1982 he released an album, Eddukvæði, where he sings from the Poetic Edda.
 Another work with ties to Ásatrúarfélagið is Odin's Raven Magic, a 2002 choral and orchestral setting of the Icelandic poem Hrafnagaldr Óðins.
 It was made by the allsherjargoði Hilmar Örn Hilmarsson (born 1958) in collaboration with Sigur Rós and Steindór Andersen.

 The folk music group Kūlgrinda was founded in 1989 by Inija (born 1951) and Jonas Trinkūnas (1939–2014), the leaders of the Lithuanian neopagan movement Romuva.
 The group functions as the movement's musical expression and is an integral part of its rituals.
 It is specialised on sutartinės, traditional polyphonic song-chants.
 Romuva's website describes Kūlgrinda as a "ritual folklore group".
+The Slovak singer and multi-instrumentalist Miroslav "Žiarislav" Švický (born 1967) has been influential within Slavic Native Faith in Slovakia with his songs that combine Slovak folk music and contemporary influences.
+He is the founder and leader of the modern pagan organisation Rodný kruh (lit.
+'Native Circle').